Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Robert Macleod

-I think for the second quarter Randy, we'll see what the Board comes up and decides in August.
-Looking at the history of the company, we're now well above $6 billion paid out since the U.S. listing.
-And I think the company and the Board has no intention to change this history and track record.
-We want to keep building on it.
+I think for the second quarter, Randy, we will see what the Board comes up and decides in August.
+Looking at the history of the company, we are now well above $6 billion paid out since the U.S. listing and I think the company and the Board has no intention to change this history and track record.
+We want to keep building on it and looking at the company and looking at where we are in our cash breakevens

-And looking at the company and looking at where we are and our cash breakevens, looking at how we've done on the time charters recently, and also with our constructive view of the market and with a fleet of an average age just over four years.
-I think we've got we've got every possibility here to perform well going forward.
-And looking at track record, I think is the best way to answer your question.
+Looking at how we've done on the time charters recently, and also with our constructive view of the markets, and with the fleet of an average age, just over four years.
+I think we've got every possibility here to perform well going forward.
+And looking at track record, I think it is the best way to answer your question.

 Randall Giveans

 Okay.
-And then looking at your Aframaxes, LR2s, for most of the first quarter, Aframaxes crude tanker rates outperformed LR2s, but in April the crew rates kind of fell off, but LR2s hit all-time highs.
-So, currently kind of how many of your LR2 products tankers are operating in their crude or dirty trade?
-And if you can kind of talk to that market a little bit, what has caused that rate spike and then the subsequent kind of rate decline back to maybe 40,000 a day?
+And then looking at your Aframax, LR2s, for most of the first quarter, Aframax crude tanker rates outperformed LR2s.
+But in April, the crude rates kind of fell off, but LR2s hit all-time highs.

+So, currently, kind of how many of your LR2 product tankers are operating in the crude or dirty trade?
+And if you can kind of talk to that market a little bit what has caused that rate spike and then subsequent kind of rate decline back to maybe $40,000 a day?

 Robert Macleod

-That's a very good and relevant question and what you're stating is actually also the case for the second half of 2019.
-The Aframaxes were outperforming the LR2s and there were definitely times where I was kicking myself for not having gone dirty on more LR2s.
+That's a very good and relevant question.
+And what you're stating was actually also the case of the second half of 2019.
+The Aframaxes were outperforming the LR2s and there were definitely times when I was kicking myself for not having gone dirty on more LR2s.

-The -- between the two segments, obviously, we have 18 LR2s in total, we're trading 11 clean and seven dirty, which was fortunately now in recent months, the LR2s sort of called back in terms of the earnings, not I mean looked at the exact numbers, but they're probably going to be not far off being on par with what's happened recently.
+However, between the two segments, obviously we have 18 LR2s in total.
+We are trading 11 clean and seven dirty, which fortunately now in recent months, the LR2s have sort of clawed back in terms of the earnings, nor we looked at the exact numbers, but there probably going to be not far off being on par with what's happened recently.

-The LR2 market, I find it very difficult to even comment on how it's been going over the last couple of months, it's been -- I've never seen anything like it.
-It's -- I would describe the LR2 spike to be more extreme in relative terms than what the VLCC spike was.
+The LR2 market, I find it very difficult to even comment on how it has been going over the last couple of months.
+It's been -- I've never seen anything like it.
+I would describe the LR2 spike to be more extreme in relative terms than what the VLCC spike was.

-There's a lot of delays in our segments, the -- in terms of number of LR2s, the fleet size is only 23%, 24% of the VLCC in terms of number.
-So, as soon as you have a little ships delayed or held up on storage or poor storage, then you get these mega spikes.
-So, I think the very, very high rates as we had on the VLCC as well only happened on a handful of fixtures, but over the last month which has been extraordinary.
+There's a lot of delays in our segments.
+In terms of number of LR2s, the fleet size is only 23%, 24% of the VLCC in terms of numbers.
+So, as soon as you have a lot of ships delayed or held up on storage or full storage, then you get these mega spikes.

-So, it's now stabilizing.
-But still it is at a very healthy levels.
+So, I think the very, very high rates as we had on the VLCCs as well, only happen on a handful of fixtures.
+But over the last month or two, it's been extraordinary.
+So, it's now stabilizing, but still it is at a very healthy level.
 But it's very, very difficult to predict how this is going to carry on.

-But it looks like although there are signs of -- as I was saying earlier that the demand is coming back, especially in the -- in Asia, then Europe and the U.S. will still be struggling.
-So, you will have ships being forced to store for quite some time.
+But it looks like although there are signs of, as I was saying earlier that the demand is coming back, especially in the -- in Asia then Europe and U.S. will still be struggling.
+So, you will have sort of being forced to store for quiet sometime.

 Randall Giveans